The Journey of Cairo; from Statehood to National Independence

 The approach adopted is a comprehensive review of the journey of the city of Cairo starting from the period of the Turkish Ottoman invasion of Egypt, up to the era of national independence.

-The arrival of Selim I as a triumphant, earmarked the beginning of this journey and was a turning point, as Egypt became a state under the Turkish Caliphate rule.
-Cairo then, lost its status as the metropolis of the East.
+The arrival of Selim I as a triumphant earmarked the beginning of this journey and was a turning point, as Egypt became a state under the Turkish Caliphate rule.
+Cairo then lost its status as the metropolis of the East.
 Up to the eighteenth century, Cairo witnessed strife, skirmishes, victories and setbacks.
 Those conditions held until the winds of Orientalism started blowing, as well as the European military ambitions of hegemony.
-This was crested by the Bonaparte crusade, bearing harsh changes to Cairo.
+This was created by the Bonaparte crusade, bearing harsh changes to Cairo.
 It led to the appointment of Muhammad Ali as a ruler of the state.
-Dichotomy was generated, between the personal aspirations of the ruler whose legitimacy was derived through his loyalty to the Turkish Caliphate.
+The dichotomy was generated, between the personal aspirations of the ruler whose legitimacy was derived through his loyalty to the Turkish Caliphate.
 Egypt did not emerge from the dependency as its ruler’s hands were tied.
-Its urbanism witnessed superficial physical changes, however its essence remained unchanged.
+Its urbanism witnessed superficial physical changes, however, its essence remained unchanged.
 Cairo, the capital of a state nominally affiliated to that Caliphate State, was effectively submissive to the domination of European political and economic influences.
-At the end of the nineteenth century the situation was terminated as major transformations took place.
-A British military control preceded by an intellectual one, resulted in shifts towards reshaping Cairo's urbanism.
-Simultaneously, the community was not idle, as its reactions were manifested through the formation of a national liberal movement, which delusions of a false independence.
-In real terms, the colonial domination of interests, falsity, social injustice, economic dependence and a beleaguered national political movement, prevailed.
+At the end of the nineteenth century, the situation was terminated as major transformations took place.
+A British military control preceded by an intellectual one resulted in shifts towards reshaping Cairo's urbanism.
+Simultaneously, the community was not idle, as its reactions were manifested through the formation of a national liberation movement, which delusions of false independence.
+In real terms, the colonial domination of interests, falsity, social injustice, economic dependence, and a beleaguered national political movement, prevailed.

 This is Cairo, Drama of the city and the struggle of its community illustrate its overall image up to the 1950s.
 Political and economic deviations and setbacks, and social transformations experienced by the city ended with the historical inevitability of the fall of the state and the transition to the era of national independence with the national revolution of July 1952 ..